apapadopoulos/AdaptMC/README.md

 >Alessandro Vittorio Papadopoulos, Enrico Bini, Sanjoy Baruah, and Alan Burns, ``AdaptMC: Control Theory for Mixed-Criticality Systems'', in Proceedings of the 30th Euromicro Conference on Real-Time Systems (ECRTS 2018)

+## Requirements
+We implemented the results presented in the paper by using Matlab, using mostly basic functions, and few functions included in the Control System Toolbox.
+We used Wolfram Mathematica to symbolically analyze, and compute the stability region presented in Figure 2.
+In particular, the following are the main requirements:

+* Matlab R2016a or higher: We tested the codes on Matlab R2016a, R2016b, R2017a, but the lower is not confirmed.
+* Control System Toolbox of Matlab.

+* For Figure 2, the symbolic expressions are obtained in Matlab, but the regions have been obtained with Wolfram Mathematica.
+In order to reproduce such graph the following **alternatives** can be used:
+  * Wolfram Mathamatica 11 (license needed).
+  * [Wolfram CDF player 11.3](https://www.wolfram.com/cdf-player/), no need of any license.

 ## Generate Figure 2
 The generation of Figure 2 requires the execution of the following code, contained in the `stability.m` file.